healeycodes/self-forge/README.md

 - Clones all of a github user's repositories
 - Serves the default branch of each via `http.FileServer`

-An example use-case of `sync.WaitGroup` to run all clones as concurrent goroutines.
+This is a good example use-case of `sync.WaitGroup` – all clones are run as concurrent goroutines.

 ```bash
 PORT=":80" GITHUB_USERNAME="healeycodes" go run serve.go